Chizaruu/roguebasin/wiki/dungeon-building_algorithm.md

 #####
 ```

-10. This fails since the area being scanned is already used.
+`10.
+This fails since the area being scanned is already used.`

 ```text
              #